onflow/nft-storefront/docs/documentation.md

 ## Enabling creator royalties for NFTs

-The `NFTStorefrontV2` contract supports royalties, but it doesn't mandate them.
-It is a choice of marketplaces whether they want to support the creator royalties during the listing or not.
-However, we encourage the marketplaces to support the royalties to stimulate the artist's participation in the **FLOW** ecosystem.
+The `NFTStorefrontV2` contract optionally supports paying royalties to the minter account for secondary resales of that NFT after the original sale.
+Marketplaces decide for themselves whether to support creator royalties when validating listings for sale eligibility.
+We encourage all marketplaces to support creator royalties and support community creators in the **FLOW** ecosystem.

-If seller's NFT supports [Royalty Metadata View](https://github.com/onflow/flow-nft/blob/21c254438910c8a4b5843beda3df20e4e2559625/contracts/MetadataViews.cdc#L335) standard, then marketplaces can support royalties during the fulfilment of a listing. `NFTStorefrontV2` can dynamically fetch the royalty details during the listing creation and turn them into the `saleCut` of the listing.
+Providing that a seller's NFT supports the [Royalty Metadata View](https://github.com/onflow/flow-nft/blob/21c254438910c8a4b5843beda3df20e4e2559625/contracts/MetadataViews.cdc#L335) standard, then marketplaces can honor royalties payments at time of purchase. `NFTStorefrontV2` dynamically calculates the royalties owed at the time of listing creation and applies it as a `saleCut` of the listing at the time of purchase.

 ```cadence
 // Check whether the NFT implements the MetadataResolver or not.